 We see The Fool balanced in space, with the Major Arcana cards arching around him.
 The High Priestess has eyes so pale as to almost not be there.
 The Emperor, standng under the sign of the Ram, evokes a sense of great power.
 The Chariot is a winged chariot, while the Hermit carries with him a sense of the hidden (as does the High Priestess).
 I love that The Wheel shows the same figure (that of The Fool) in all four of its phases.
 The Hanging Man is suspended horizontally over a horizontal hourglass (indicating that time is standing still).
 Judgment shows a larger than life Archangel, while The World shows the figure of The Fool, standing balanced on the hourglass of time, with the twelve Zodiac signs circling around him.

 This is a deck that could be used by any Tarot student that had a basic understanding of the cards.
 It is a deck for collectors, for those that are interested in the theme of fantasy, as well as for those that want to offer their clients a choice of decks that will open up their experience o the cards.

 Bonnie Cehovet is Certified Tarot Grand Master, a professional Tarot reader with over ten years experience, a Reiki Master/Teacher and a writer.
 Bonnie has served in various capacities with the American Tarot Association, is co-founder of the World Tarot Network, and Vice President (as well as Director of Certification) for the American Board For Tarot Certification.
 She has had articles appear in the 2004 and 2005 Llewellyn Tarot Reader.

-See card images from the Legacy of the Divine Tarot
+See sample card images from the Legacy of the Divine Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images